ZinDaria/VBA_Chalange/README.md

 This code was created by me with assistance of my tutor Kyle Goode.

-The issue with runins on all sheets partially solved with help of ChatGPT.
+The issue with runing on all sheets partially solved with help of ChatGPT.
 Also used it for understanding some functions and formulas.

 Additional thanks for help to my instructors: Mizanur and Hassan Mehmood.